 Cycles of Liberation

-Principles are static desires are fluid.
-Desires originate within the self; principles come from outside the self.
-Desirousness is sensuous, loose and uncertain because of the excitement of the unknown outcome.
-Everyone wants to get what he or she wants, yet if one pursued every desire it would be impossible to maintain a coherent life.
-If one day you feel like staying home instead of working or if you feel like flirting with your best friend’s wife, you can risk unpremeditated changes.
-Desire is potentially destructive.
-In order to simplify life most people live by principles that maintain a level homeostasis.
-Yet when life becomes meaningless and cruel, principles and morality are devalued.
+In order to simplify life most people live by principles that maintain a level equilibrium.
+Yet if life becomes meaningless or cruel, principles and morality are devalued.
 Desires mimic the absurdity of life, its uncertainty, its apparent lack of meaningful purpose and its accidents.
-In the face of meaninglessness principles and beliefs appear to be illusions and constructions of the fearful or the idealistic.
+In the face of this, principles and beliefs appear to be the illusions of the fearful and the obstinate.

-Desire covets total power, yet total power is flawed because it leads to a sense that one’s worth to others is based only on fear and in fact one’s ‘friends’ are merely compliant enemies.
-For however easily and casually he kills his enemies, so his ‘friends’ might equally casually be rid of him.
-Hence Josef Stalin’s Secret Police and the concessions the Monarchies made to those ‘beneath’ them, thereby affording them reason to be on their side and ensuring their reign.
+Desire covets total power, yet total power is flawed because it leads to a sense that one’s worth to others is based only on fear.
+And however casually the baby-tyrant kills his enemies, so his ‘friends’ might equally casually be rid of him.
+Hence Josef Stalin’s Secret Police and the concessions the monarchies made to those ‘beneath’ them, thereby affording them reason to be on the monarch’s side and ensure his reign.

-This reign of power is diminutive and soon the instincts become a restrictive as morality and the ethics of religion.
-At the end of desire the instinctual person will seek to intensify his experience with greater demands and higher ambitions.
-But soon he will seek liberation from instincts altogether.
+Desire is diminutive because the emotions and instincts that desires are tied to accentuate the body and surreptitiously bring physical mortality into sharp focus.
+At the end of desire the instinctual person first seeks to intensify his experience with greater demands, more intense behaviour and higher ambitions but soon he will seek liberation from the instincts altogether.